-Table 8 below presents the ADF Super ratio of returns to risk (Sharpe Ratios) over 3 and 5-year time horizons15.
-The ADF Super investment options presented have delivered approximately equal or higher levels of return per unit of risk than peer medians.
+Table 8 below presents the ADF Super ratio of returns to risk (Sharpe Ratios) over 5-year time horizons15.
+All ADF Super investment options delivered higher levels of return per unit of risk than peer medians over five years.
 ADF Super Cash is not presented as it does not have a measurable risk profile, being a low to no risk option.